Introduction and History

 The amino acids are categorized into three groups based on their side-chain structures:

-a.
+2.1.
 Amino acids with nonpolar side chains

 Nine amino acids have a non-polar side chain in their structures.
 These include glycine, alanine, valine, leucine, isoleucine, methionine, proline, phenylalanine, and tryptophan.